-Sometimes as simple as rebooting your iPhone resolves many issues on the device.
+First, to fix iPhone swipe up not working, you can simply reboot your iPhone, which resolves many issues on the device.
 If your phone is refusing to shut down normally, you can force reboot it using a special key combination as shown below.

 If the swipe for iPhone is not working when your iPhone is locked, you have probably not enabled the Control Centre to work when your device is in the locked status.
 It is extremely easy to enable the Control Centre feature on your lock screen and the following shows how to do it.